 The Stark Law specifies a number of substantial sanctions that may be imposed upon violators.
 Payment is to be denied for Medicare claims related to designated health services referred in violation of the Stark Law.
 Further, any amounts collected from individual patients or third-party payors for such designated health services must be refunded on a timely basis.
-A person who presents or causes to be presented a claim to the Medicare program in violation of the Stark Law is also subject to civil monetary penalties of up to \$15,000 per claim, civil money penalties of up to \$100,000 per arrangement and possibly even exclusion from participation in the Medicare and Medicaid programs.
+A person who presents or causes to be presented a claim to the Medicare program in violation of the Stark Law is also subject to civil monetary penalties of up to \$15,000 per claim, civil money penalties of up to \$100,000 per arrangement and possibly even exclusion from participation in the Medicare and Medicare and Medicare for the medicare for the medicare and medicare for the medicare for the medicare and medicare for the medicare f